ainsleys/derivadex-api-docs/source/includes/main.md

 ## Place order

 You can place new orders by specifying specific attributes in the `Order` command's request payload.
 These requests are subject to a set of validations.
+Orders should specify the name of the cross-margined strategy this trade belongs to.
+Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon!

 > Request format (JSON)
 ```json